Dear prospective applicant:

 for the REU program comprises four elements:

-Review of applications will begin on February 9; applicants are
+Review of applications will proceed on a rolling basis starting

 - A completed online application form.